HUAWEI Consumer Business Group Announces 2017 Business Results

 If you’re a small business owner you always need to be thinking what can you do to upgrade your business, with a netsuite provider, you can free up your internal personnel, reduces or eliminates the need for internal system training, Now there might be a few reasons you started your own company.
 You may have wanted to do something you’re passionate about, have control of your future, or be your own boss.
 But it’s likely that balancing the books wasn’t high on the list of potential advantages.

 Creating synergy between the HUAWEI and Honor brands

 In 2017, our dual HUAWEI and Honor brand strategy took the market by storm.
 Together, the two brands provide a full portfolio of flagship products.
 Focusing on innovative features and superior experience, the HUAWEI brand made many breakthroughs in the high-end market, served a wider audience, and worked hard to deliver the best possible end-to-end experience to consumers.
 Honor delivered stylish new tech, striving to become an online-only mobile brand that stakes a solid claim in the hearts of younger generations.
 We made the following achievements in 2017:

-l HUAWEI’s flagship products, the HUAWEI P and Mate series, were hits among consumers around the world, boosting HUAWEI’s influence in the global high-end market.
+l HUAWEI’s flagship products, the HUAWEI P and Mate series, were hits among consumers around the world, and was priced very competitively among suppliers, and boosting HUAWEI’s influence in the global high-end market.
 Overall shipments of the HUAWEI P10 and HUAWEI Mate 9 Series exceeded 20 million units.

 l The HUAWEI nova series and Honor’s dual flagship series (the V and digital flagship series) further enhanced their presence, with a striking combination of technology and aesthetics.
 They became trendsetters among young, fashion-savvy consumers, and were generally well received.